Foreign tax credit

 Tax paid abroad can be credited against tax liability in Slovenia.
 The amount of tax that can be credited is the amount of final and actually paid tax.
 If there is a DTT made between countries in question, the amount of tax that can be credited is the amount calculated at the rate determined in the DTT.
 A taxpayer needs to provide proof of the amount of foreign tax, the basis for calculation of the tax, and the amount of the tax paid.

-A tax allowance for investment in equipment and intangible assets is available for investments made after 1 January 2008.
-The tax allowance is limited to 40% of the value of the assets (also intangibles) invested into and can be utilised up to a maximum of 63% of the actual tax base.
+The tax allowance for investment in equipment and intangible assets is limited to 40% of the value of the assets (also intangibles) invested into and can be utilised up to a maximum of 63% of the actual tax base.

 Research and development (R&D) allowances